aleksei-berezkin/typique/README.md

 ) }/>
 ```

-Based on `size` variable value, passed in the first object, the classname will be either `button button-size-small` or `button button-size-large`.
-Please refer to `co()` tsdoc for more examples.
+Based on the value of the `size` variable passed in the first object, the resulting class name will be either `button button-size-small` or `button button-size-large`.
+See the `co()` TSDoc for more examples.

 ## TypeScript recipes